afirme-shieldgate/afirme-shieldgate-ios/README.md

 After

-- With the Target PaymentezSDK-Universal,  build the project for any iOS device.
+- With the Target PaymentSDK-Universal,  build the project for any iOS device.
 - Inside the group Products -> PaymentSDK.framework -> Show in finder
 - Inside the the directory of PaymentSDK.framework, CMD+up
 - You can see three groups, inside the group Release-iosuniversal, you'll find the PaymentSDK.framework